-In the face of the COVID-19 pandemic and the increasingly palpable consequences of climate change, the fundamental role of science and its interface with technology and innovation in addressing the unprecedented challenges and upheavals facing the world has become once again evident.
-This, in turn, underlines the potential of bi-regional cooperation in this thematic area to achieve a fair, inclusive, equitable and sustainable development of our societies, and, in so doing, contributing to multiple SDGs, such as SDGs 4, 9, 12, 13 and 17.
+In the face of the Covid-19 pandemic and the increasingly palpable consequences of climate change, the fundamental role of science and its interface with technology and innovation in addressing the unprecedented challenges and upheavals facing the world was once again evident, which in turn underlines the potential of bi-regional cooperation in this thematic area to achieve a fair, inclusive, equitable and sustainable development of our societies.
+In this sense, STI work entails a contribution to multiple SDGs, such as SDGs 4, 9, 12, 13 and 17.

-In the same way, the Foundation will seek to bring together young European, Latin American and Caribbean scientists who are pursuing a postgraduate or doctoral degree related to the other region or linked to the bi-regional partnership itself, to identify common themes, offering them a specific space to include their proposals to boost scientific and academic cooperation between the two regions.
+In the same way, the Foundation will bring together networks of young European, Latin American and Caribbean scientists pursuing a (post)doctorate related to the other region or linked to the bi-regional partnership itself, to identify common themes, offering them a specific space to include their proposals to boost scientific and academic cooperation between the two regions.

 In conjunction with other partners, and depending on the specific demand articulated by stakeholders, the EU-LAC Foundation also proposes to offer training workshops for university actors on a specific topic to open avenues for greater accessibility and better use of knowledge, good practices and ongoing initiatives in bi-regional scientific cooperation.